i-look-like-tintin/TCExplorer/README.md

 - ~~Map glitches (jumps around) on panning.
 Investigating - May (Godzilla app.js was beautiful, and we killed him :c ) ((Hmm, it's server side, not a file issue.
 Doesn't exist in XAMPP) (Also doesn't seem to exist with chromium-based browsers))~~ Fixed.
 - ~~QUERY: Determine whether experimental heatmap impacts loading of Tc Track data for unseen ensembles, as these use seperate data sources.
 Initial testing suggests no impact, but query further.~~ Nup, I'm happy with.
 - ~~Mobile app no longer functions correctly.
 Control toggles not switching between desktop to mobile.~~ Fixed, I fat-fingered lol
-- QUERY: Sweeping changes have been made to the application in version ~~0.13.0~~ 0.14.0, by a tired developer who didn't bother to thoroughly test.
+- ~~QUERY: Sweeping changes have been made to the application in version ~~0.13.0~~ 0.14.0, by a tired developer who didn't bother to thoroughly test.
 Things may go wrong.
-If things do go wrong, feel free to yell at developer.
+If things do go wrong, feel free to yell at developer.~~
 - Mobile view does not handle rotation to landscape correctly.
 As of 0.14.0, mobile view now requires further updates to remain functional with scenario comparison.
 - ~~Intensity colours option is super duper unperformant.
 I will look at fixing at some point.~~ Fixed.
 -  Certain info boxes are not clearing when views are switched.
 For example, intensity categories and scenario comparison info both persist when switching to heatmap.
 -  Heatmap option should be greyed out when in comparison view, or some form of heatmap comparison added?

 ## Immediate Roadmap
+- Split year range sliders for scenario comparison needed
+- Toggles to hide a scenario in scenario comparison mode
+- Landfall locations (this is a WIP, its harder than it should be)
 - ~~Fix known experimental heatmap issues~~
 - ~~Clean the project tree, seperate out app.js~~
 - ~~Genesis locations - Refine and include a much more accurate genesis location when cyclone speed reaching 34 knots (17m/s).
 Ignore path prior to genesis.
 (Markey working on)~~
-- Dissipation data points.
 - ~~Add ability to select year ranges, rather than just all years or single year~~
 - ~~Remove sample data functionality - no longer needed with data curl working~~
 - ~~Fix heatmap display~~